Alirezaemx/4G-OAI/README.md

 ```bash
 $ sudo docker ps -a
 ```
-* Note that all containers must be in up.
+* that all containers must be in up.

 command For MME logs:
 ```bash